datenanfragen/website/content/privacy.en.md

 Germany

 Legally represented by: Benjamin Altpeter and Lorenz Sieben
-Datenanfragen.de e.
-V. is listed in the register of associations of the district court of Braunschweig, under the registration number VR 201732, and is recognized as a charitable organisation by the Braunschweig-Wilhelmstraße tax office.
+Datenanfragen.de e.&nbsp;V. is a non-profit listed in the register of associations of the district court of Braunschweig, under the registration number VR&nbsp;201732, and recognized as a charitable organisation by the Braunschweig-Wilhelmstraße tax office.

-Phone (mobile): +49 176 913 77 604
+Phone: +49 531 209299 35
-Fax: +49 531 615 4 288
+Fax: +49 531 209299 36
 Email: [privacy@datenanfragen.de](mailto:privacy@datenanfragen.de) ([PGP key](https://www.datenanfragen.de/pgp/CF2CBB2E.asc) `CC13 973A F8FD 11D1 4D94  98A8 0269 92F0 CF2C BB2E`)
 Web: [verein.datenanfragen.de](https://verein.datenanfragen.de)